krypdkat/AmoveoMinerMan/README.md

 Currently, I'm supporting people here: https://discord.gg/zwWeHt

 Miner for Amoveo blockchain

-This miner is optimized for CUDA code, which is designed for Nvidia devices.
+This miner is optimized for Nvidia devices.
 So AMD cards can not run this miner at present.

 ## Usage:
 Just run the executable file, everything will be done automatically.